 When it comes to electronic safety nets, most 600cc sportbikes receive rudimentary rider aids.
-If they do feature traction control or cornering ABS, the systems typically lack the sophistication and options found on their literbike siblings.
+If they do feature or cornering , the systems typically lack the sophistication and options found on their literbike siblings.
 That’s not the case here.
 The RS 660 leverages the RSV4’s electronics package and enters the segment already ahead of its Japanese counterparts.

 Aside from reducing the anti-wheelie mode to one setting (the RSV4 has three), Aprilia included three levels of engine braking not found on the lauded superbike.
 Add that to eight levels of traction control and three cornering ABS configurations, and you have an electronics package fit for a race machine.
 For that reason, owners can only access Race mode by changing the settings in the menu.
 Road includes Commute, Dynamic, and Individual (customizable) riding modes and the Race side unlocks Challenge and Time Attack (customizable) maps.